 - Go directly to the Amazon website and log in.

-- Change your password to something unique and complex (using a combination of letters, numbers, and symbols) that you do not use for any other service.
+- Change your password to something unique and complex that you do not use for any other service.

 Ensure your 2FA is set up correctly, as it is the only thing preventing the attacker from gaining access.

-- In the Login & Security section, look for Two-Step Verification (or similar).
+- In the Login & Security section, find the Two-Step Verification settings.

 - If it is disabled, turn it on immediately.

-- For maximum security, consider switching your 2FA method from SMS (text messages) to an authenticator app (like Google Authenticator or Authy).
-App-based codes are generally more secure than SMS codes, which can be vulnerable to certain phone porting attacks.
+- For maximum security, consider switching your 2FA method from SMS to an authenticator app (like Google Authenticator or Authy).
+App-based codes are generally more secure than SMS, which can be vulnerable to certain attacks.
+You can learn more about this security layer on the Wikipedia page for Multi-factor Authentication.

 Check your account settings for any strange devices that may be logged in.

-- In the Login & Security section, check for a list of devices that have recently accessed your account.
+- In the Login & Security section, review the list of devices that have recently accessed your account.

 Step 4: Stop Unwanted Communication

-If the text message is a genuine marketing or promotional alert (which is unlikely for 35213), you can reply to stop future communication.
+If the text message is a genuine marketing alert (which is highly unlikely for the 35213 amazon code), you can reply to stop future communication.

 - To stop texts from a non-scam short code, simply reply to the message with the word: STOP.

-- In the case of 35213 (a verification code), replying STOP will likely not stop the underlying login attempts, but it may unsubscribe you from certain types of informational alerts.
+- In the case of the 35213 sms (a verification code), replying STOP will not stop the underlying login attempts, but it may unsubscribe you from certain types of informational alerts.
+The best way to stop the texts is by changing your password.